|Guide||♦||33 Triplogs||Mine 0||0 Topics|

 The caves themselves are not very large or interesting (6-10ft. deep at most,) although I admit I did not look at all of them (there are at least a dozen, perhaps more.)
-One looked like it might have continued back through a small hole at the back but since I only had my little mini-maglite with almost-dead batteries I decided against any attempt at spelunking.
-The summit is devoid of trees so the views are wide but uninteresting as what you see is basically just Doney Park which surrounds the mountain on all sides.
-At no point of the hike does it feel like you have left the city; from the summit I could here everything from car horns to people shouting to the sound of hammers at a construction site.
+One looked like it might have continued back through a small hole at the back but since I only had my little Mini-Maglite with almost dead batteries I decided against any attempt at spelunking.
+The summit is devoid of trees so the views are wide but uninteresting as what you see is just Doney Park which surrounds the mountain.
+At no point in the hike does it feel like you have left the city; from the summit, I could hear everything from car horns to people shouting to the sound of hammers at a construction site.

-From there you can return the way you came or you can pass over the true summit and continue down the other side where it appeared that the trail connected with a jeep track that might be used as an alternate route back to the trailhead but I can't be sure if the two connect as I did not follow the trail all the way down the North side, and it does not appear on any map I can find.
-Note that the first part of the trail is criss-crossed by a zillion jeep-tracks and other assorted paths.
-Most of the intersections have signs to tell you which way is actually the trail you are trying to follow; a few intersections don't but at no point is it particularly difficult to figure out where to go.
+From there you can return the way you came or you can pass over the true summit and continue down the other side where it appeared that the trail connected with a jeep track that might be used as an alternate route back to the trailhead but I can't be sure if the two connect as I did not follow the trail down the Northside, and it does not appear on any map I can find.
+Note that the first part of the trail is crisscrossed by a zillion jeep tracks and other assorted paths.
+Most of the intersections have signs to tell you which way is the trail you are trying to follow; a few intersections don't but at no point is it particularly difficult to figure out where to go.